Coryf65/Ethical_Hacking/datacarving.md

 ## Example:

-    - create a partition move a Jpeg file into it and then delete it.
+    - Scenario: create a partition move a Jpeg file into it and then delete it.

+    - .Jpeg files always start with JFIF

 1. Plug an empty USB drive into PC